MasterCruelty/eMerger/README.md

     <li>Run <code>./uninstall.sh</code></li>
     <li>The process will be killed.
 Again, if your terminal closes, open a new one to see changes.</li>
 </ol>

+### Feel free to contribute to the project.
+Just explain what you did and why.